HackYourFuture/JavaScript1/README.md

 It should show you version `v12.16.1` or higher.

-## Learning goals

-In order to successfully complete this module you will need to master the following:

-- Have an idea of what `computer programming` is
-- Know the basic building blocks of `JavaScript`
-- Correctly write and use `variables`, `functions` and `loops`
-- Understand the `control flow`

-## How to use this repository

-This repository consists of 3 parts:

-1. `Reading materials`: this document contains all the required theory you need to know _**while**_ you're coding.
-It's meant as both study material and as a reference to understand what you're doing.
-2. `Homework`: this document contains the instructions for each week's homework.
-3. `Lesson Plans`: this part is meant for teachers as a reference.
-However, as a student don't be shy to take a look at it as well!

-After your first class you should start with checking the `reading materials` for that week.
-So, for the first time it's the [Week 1 Reading](/Week1/README.md).
-Study all the concepts and try to get the gist of everything.
-After, you can get started with the `homework` for that week.
+### 2. A new way of submitting homework!

+Starting from this module you'll submit homework in a different way.
+You will be only using GIT and GitHub and work **like a real developer would**: pushing code from your computer to GitHub and making pull requests!

-Before you start with the homework, make sure you've made a `fork` of the right repository: [HackYourHomework/JavaScript1](https://www.github.com/hackyourhomework/javascript1).
-Once you've cloned it to your computer you can proceed by making `GIT` branches for each week.
+Before you start with the homework, make a `fork` of the following repository: [HackYourHomework/JavaScript1](https://www.github.com/hackyourhomework/javascript1).
+You'll always use the **HackYourHomework** version of the module repository whenever you have to submit your homework.

+Here are the steps to get started:

+1. `fork` the HackYourHomework repository to your personal account.
+2. `clone` your forked repository to your computer.
+3. Make `GIT` branches for each week.
 Start at the `master` branch and execute the following (note that they're 3 different commands):

 ```console
 foo@bar:~$ git branch week1-YOURNAME